So, what are cookies?

 Cookies on this website

-We use only session cookies on this website.
+We use session cookies and Third Party Targeting Cookies on this site

 Cookies do not contain any information that personally identifies you, but personal information that we store about you may be linked, by us, to the information stored in and obtained from cookies.